-In the case fried chicken is store bought, it’s almost always purchased at KFC.
+As I mentioned Christmas in Japan is all about the fried chicken.
+If it is store bought, it’s almost always purchased at KFC.
 This global fast food corporation has done a swell job of commercializing Christmas here and it’s become engrained into the Japanese diet in the weeks leading up to Christmas Day.
 This KFC craze came about from a successful marketing campaign in 1974 and KFC enjoys its lion’s share of profits in Japan during December.

 But watch out because orders must be made by December 18th, otherwise you may be “fried chickenless” the week of Christmas.
 “Christmas dinners” including fried chicken, salad, and a simple cake can be made to take out or to be eaten at KFC.
 Couples on a budget can even be seen having a Christmas dinner at KFC locations.

 After families enjoy their Christmas dinner and the young children fall asleep, parents place gifts above the pillows of the sleeping children so when they awaken on Christmas Day, all they have to do is turn around to uncover their Christmas gifts.